 We will work with artists to generate, capture and composite an image sequence for hologram printing.
 Artists can use the onsite film studio equipped with cameras, turntable, lights and grip equipment and a range of digital 3D graphics and compositing tools for the production of their holographic image sequences.

 Southwood Holographics has produced cylindrical ‘Lloyd Cross’ 120 and 360 degree rainbow holographic stereograms and ‘Rudie Berkhout’ style flat stereograms.
 We use Bill Molteni’s method for creating black and white and color holograms.
 We are expanding the studio to include John Perry’s system to create large format white light transmission holograms, and will communicate with artists when this process is available.

 Artists who we worked with in the past helped innovate new types of holograms.
 The Dancer by Nora Guthrie was filmed with a high speed camera to capture leaps without distortion.
 Rudie Berkhout’s Flowers Opening innovated the use of time-lapse photography.
 Dan Schweitzer’s Movie Theater combined a white light transmission hologram of an audience with a Llyod Cross hologram of the artist on the movie screen reaching into the audience.
-Aaron Kurzen combined holograms with his sculptures that placed the three dimensional holograms in co-existing space with sculptural elements.
+Aaron Kurzen created sculptures that included holograms, combining virtual and physical elements in space.

 Project proposals should be 1-2 pages and include the following:

 – Artist introduction/ bio